erantapaa/decode-bug/README.md

 * `main1a` reads the HTML file (as a strict ByteString) using `strictDecode` and writes it back out as `output1a.html`
 * `main2` reads the HTML file using `lenientDecode` and writes it back out as `output2.html`
 * `main3` reads the HTML file (as a strict ByteString) using `strictDecode` and counts the number of code-points and spaces
+* `main4` reads the HTML file using `lenientDecode` downcasing tag and attribute names and scrapes messages from it using `Text.XML.Cursor`
 * I believe the HTML file contains well-formed UTF-8.
 There is a perl script `check-utf8` which validates it.
+In particular it does not contain the code-point `\65533`.